nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 ### Deleting an interviewee : `delete`

-Deletes the specified interviewee from the address book.
+Deletes the specified interviewee from the HRConnect.

 Format: `delete Index`